OVERCOMING THE CORONAVIRUS CRISIS TOGETHER; STRENGTHENING RESILIENCE AND GROWTH

 DEMOGRAPHIC CHANGE: SUSTAINABLE RETIREMENT PROVISION

-- Demographic ageing is causing a considerable sustainability problem as regards statutory pensions.
+- Population ageing is creating a considerable sustainability problem for the statutory pension scheme.

-- Linking the legal retirement age to rising further life expectancy would reduce the sustainability problem in the long term.
-In the short term, it would help to reintroduce the 'catch-up factor' (Nachholfaktor), which was suspended in 2018.
+- In the long term, linking the retirement age to rising further life expectancy could ease the sustainability problem.
+In the short term, the reinstatement of the 'catch-up factor', which was suspended in 2018, would help.

-- The pension reform for mothers (Mütterrente) and basic pension (Grundrente) reduce the risk of poverty in old age, but are not targeted.
-Improved labour market integration and education would prevent poverty in old age for the long term.
+- Mothers' Pension and Basic Pension reduce the risk of old-age poverty but are not well targeted.
+Better labour market integration and education are long-term options for preventing poverty.

 Your browser is outdated